sebschlicht/plg_system_rimages/README.md

 # RIMAGES - Responsive Images Plugin for Joomla!
 3

-RIMAGES (*rim*) is a *Joomla!* plugin to make the images on your website responsive.
+RIMAGES (*rimg*) is a *Joomla!* plugin to make the images on your website responsive.

-*rim* can compress your images and display smaller images on smaller devices.
+*rimg* can compress your images and display resized (i.e. smaller) images on smaller devices.
 Both compressed and resized images are generated automatically.
 Use CSS selectors to limit this process to specific images.

-Using *rim* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
+Using *rimg* helps to significantly decrease the page loading time and increase the Google *PageSpeed* rating, which contributes to the Google search ranking of your website.
-Thus *rim* is a great addition to your Search Engine Optimization (SEO) toolbox.
+Thus *rimg* is a great addition to your Search Engine Optimization (SEO) toolbox.

 **Features**: